Almost device-independent certification of GME states with minimal measurements: 1SDI certification of multipartite quantum states

 where $\beta_L$ is the maximum value attainable using the LHS model.
-In Fact 1 of Appendix A, we provide an upper bound to $\beta_L$ in terms of a simple optimization problem that can be numerically evaluated for any graph $G$ and any $N,d$.
-The quantum bound $\beta_Q$ of the steering functional $\langle \mathcal{I}_d(G,N) \rangle$ is equal to the number of terms in $\mathcal{I}_d(G,N) $ \eqref{graphsteeop_main}, that is, $\beta_Q=2N$ and can be attained by the graph state $\ket{G}$ and observables $B_{j,0}=Z, B_{j,1}=X$ for any $j$.
-Importantly, from Fact 1 of Appendix A, we can conclude that $\beta_L<\beta_Q$ and thus the proposed steering inequality is non-trivial.
+In Fact 1 of Appendix \ref{AppendixA}, we provide an upper bound to $\beta_L$ in terms of a simple optimization problem that can be numerically evaluated for any graph $G$ and any number of parties $N$ and outcomes $d$.

+The quantum bound $\beta_Q$ of the steering functional $\langle \mathcal{I}_d(G,N) \rangle$ is equal to the number of terms it consists of, which is twice the number of the corresponding stabilizing operators, that is, $\beta_Q=2N$.
+Clearly, the quantum bound is attained by the graph state $\ket{G}$ and observables $B_{j,0}=Z$ and $B_{j,1}=X$ for any $j$.
+Importantly, it follows from Fact 1 of Appendix \ref{AppendixA} that $\beta_L<\beta_Q$, and consequently the proposed steering inequality is non-trivial for any graph state.